epifluidlab/epifluidlab.github.io/news/index.md

 - 06/01/2022: Congrats to Rosalyn Liou, who did the SURF program here in 2019 summer.
 She is admitted to the MD program at the University of Toledo!

 - 05/23/2022: Congrats to Ravi Bandaru, he is admitted to Penn State University graduating in 2025 and Sidney Kimmel Medical College graduating in 2029!!

+- 11/03/2021: Our review paper on cell-free DNA fragmentation pattern is accepted by British Journal of Cancer (At the dawn: cell-free DNA fragmentomics and gene regulation)!

 - 07/26/2021: Dr. Yaping Liu received the MOMI pilot grant from Bill & Melinda Gates Foundation for the cfDNA study in preterm birth.